krazeekermit/sniffdogsniff/README.md

                         Default is 10, -n 10
 * -u, --unified         use it if you want an output without duplicates, and not grouped by engine
+* -c OPERAND, --compare OPERAND is used to compare different search results (see Compare)

+### Compare
+The flag -c is used to compare one or more queries search results with themselves (or the others if you use multiple search queries).
+How to use compare flag:
+* -c COUNT or -c count      counts the number of results for each query and print the result

+**work in progress**

 ### The config file (engines.json) (Advanced use)